• Skip to primary navigation

 2 garlic cloves, finely chopped

-1 tablespoon tomato paste
+1 tbsp tomato paste

-2 tablespoon finely chopped parsley
+2 tbsp finely chopped parsley

-½ teaspoon cumin powder
+1/2 tsp cumin powder

-1 tablespoon light cooking oil
+1 tbsp light cooking oil

 15 large spring roll wrappers